-I’ve been working in publishing for more than a decade and have held an array of staff positions, including:* Director of Matchmaking at Gotham Ghostwriters* Assistant Acquisitions Editor at Random House* Editor-at-Large at Hyperallergic* Copyeditor at MTV News* Assistant Editor at Stonesong Press* Consulting Editor at Open Face Sandwich* Manuscript Reader at the Donald Maass Literary Agency
+I’ve been working in publishing for more than a decade and have held an array of staff positions, including: Creative Content Director at PerLaMente, Director of Matchmaking at Gotham Ghostwriters, Assistant Acquisitions Editor at Random House, Editor-at-Large at Hyperallergic, Copyeditor at MTV News, Assistant Editor at Stonesong Press, Consulting Editor at Open Face Sandwich, and Manuscript Reader at the Donald Maass Literary Agency

-I’ve also been an editorial and publishing consultant for websites, magazines, foundations, individuals, and 70+ publishers, including Penguin, Crown, Bloomsbury, McSweeney’s, NYRB, Melville House, and many more.
+I’ve also maintained an editorial and publishing consultancy for more than a decade, working with websites, magazines, foundations, individuals, and 70+ publishers, including Penguin, Crown, Bloomsbury, McSweeney’s, NYRB, Melville House, and many more.

 Developmental editing, line editing, copyediting, and proofreading on hundreds of books and articles across virtually all genres.
 Select clients include: 826 National, Bloomsbury Publishing, Echoing Green, Gates Foundation, McSweeney’s, Library of America, New York Review of Books, Penguin Random House, The Pitchfork Review, and TED Books.

 The last place you'd expect to find a team of criminals is at a prestigious Philadelphia prep school.
 But on a class trip to the U.S. Mint - which prints a million new coins every 30 minutes - an overlooked security flaw becomes far too tempting for a small group of students to ignore.
 United by dire circumstances, these unlikely allies - the nerd, the slacker, the athlete, and the perfect stu... read more